 Treatment Options for Adolescent Idiopathic Scoliosis:

 Treatment for the Adolescent Idiopathic Scoliosis by Spine Specialist depends on the location, size of the curve and the patient’s remaining growth.
-Observation, bracing and spine surgery is three treatment options for Adolescent Idiopathic Scoliosis.
+Observation, bracing and spine surgery are three treatment options for Adolescent Idiopathic Scoliosis.
 Patients with a curve between 0-20° are put in observation to note any progression in the curve.
 Regular follow-ups are performed by the spine specialists to check for the progression.
 Bracing is used to treat patients with curves between 20-40° and still have a sizeable growth remaining.
 While brace may not correct the curvature, but it does help in stopping the curving from progressing given that the patient wears it as recommended by the spine specialist.
 For the spinal curves above 40°, surgery is usually recommended to correct the Adolescent Idiopathic Scoliosis.

 Got more queries Adolescent Idiopathic Scoliosis or looking for spine specialist for Scoliosis?